Manassas National Battlefield Park

 Located high on a ridge at the top of Arlington Cemetery, the neoclassical mansion of Arlington House was the antebellum home of Confederate general Robert E. Lee.
 Besides providing great views of the Mall and the heart of monumental Washington, the house serves as a vivid reminder of the deep rift caused by the Civil War.
 During the war, the grounds of the house were made into a cemetery for war dead, which formed the basis for Arlington National Cemetery.
 Washington’s French-born designer, Pierre L’Enfant, lies in front of the mansion in a tomb marked by his plan for the city.
-The somber Tomb of the Unknown Solider is a quarter mile south of Arlington House, where a U.S. Army honor guard is formally “changed” every half hour during hot summer days, every hour on cold winter nights.
+The somber Tomb of the Unknown Solider is a quarter-mile (0.4 km) south of Arlington House, where a U.S. Army honor guard is formally “changed” every half-hour during hot summer days, every hour on cold winter nights.

 To explore Arlington Cemetery more completely, stop first at the welcome center (877/907-8585, daily) near the cemetery entrance for a map of the grounds that identifies the gravesites of many other famous people interred here, including boxer Joe Louis, explorer Robert Peary, civil rights martyr Medgar Evers, and writer Dashiell Hammett.